 The popularity of the day continued to soar in 2014 with nearly 160 ASPS member practices from 44 states holding events to celebrate and educate their communities.
 Events varied greatly, from educational lectures and book signings to fashion shows, spa days and wine tastings.

-The need to bring awareness throughout the year became evident and was the catalyst to launch a yearlong campaign dedicated to educating women about their reconstruction options.
+The need to bring awareness throughout the year became evident and was the catalyst to launch a yearlong campaign dedicated to educating women about their reconstruction options in 2015.

-The campaign has big plans for 2015, beginning with legendary singer Patti LaBelle signing on as the celebrity spokeswoman.
-Ms. LaBelle will use her platform to spotlight breast cancer survivors as part of the Breast Reconstruction Awareness campaign.
+Legendary singer then signed on Patti LaBelle as the celebrity spokeswoman.
+Ms. LaBelle used her platform to spotlight breast cancer survivors as part of the Breast Reconstruction Awareness campaign.
+In 2016, the campaign continued to grow.
+Nearly 200 ASPS members and organizations participated in raising awareness around the United States.

 Making a Difference: The Breast Reconstruction Awareness Fund